 Introduction: Talking Clock With Arduino

-For a time I tried to build a Talking Clock (see the video), but with not good results due the voice module I was using for that.
+For a time I tried to build a Talking Clock (see the video), but withoutt good results due to the model of voice module I was using for that.

 After many searches related to right hardware and also learn about how to use the appropriate libraries, I achieved my goals.

 I will present you my version of Talking Clock using Arduino with the module DFPlayer_Mini to play MP3/WAV files.

 There are many reasons to go further with this project !

 With more improvements and adding some features, it can turn a clock for people with some visual deficiency, for example!